jimmy-landry/HA-Tablet-Dashboard-Config/README.md

 # HA-Tablet-Dashboard-Config

+>[!NOTE]
+>**Under construction**! <br>
+>Hi everyone!
+Glad you're still enjoying this dashboard!
+For the next little while new files will be popping in and out of this repo due to a new video I'm in the process of making.
+Don't worry about them, you don't need them for the dashboard as it is now.
+However, if you're curious what they're all about, make sure you [subscribe to my channel](https://youtube.com/@dontuseiftamperevident?sub_confirmation=1) so you don't miss the new videos.
+>
+>Stay tuned! 😄

 Wall-mounted tablet dashboard config as seen in my YouTube video (https://www.youtube.com/watch?v=Wr7s_49w9VA)

 <img width="1240" alt="Screenshot 2024-02-10 at 8 46 18 AM" src="https://github.com/jimmylandry54/HA-Tablet-Dashboard-Config/assets/121106900/462097c4-b3cf-4529-90f8-1bcfb4f361d4">